Coto War: Aftermath

-On the 4 March the war took an unexpected turn.
-In the bay of Charco Azul, in Chiriquí, the battleship USS Pennsylvania appeared with orders to protect the citizens and American interests in the area.
-The next day on the 5 March the gunboat USS Sacramento also appeared along the two countries' Atlantic coastline.
-The United States demanded that both countries cease hostilities and withdraw belligerent forces.
+In late February, the United States demanded that both countries cease hostilities and withdraw belligerent forces.
 With no other options, the leaders of both countries announced a cessation of hostilities and ordered their respective armies to abandon the positions, which they were holding.

 In David, the Panamanian soldiers were received as heroes by the population and a similar tribute was received in the capital by General Quintero and his men by President Porras and by the citizenship.

 Panama was forced by the United States to accept the White Ruling of 1914, which required Panama to cede the Coto region to Costa Rica (after Costa Rica had ceded some land to Panama on the Atlantic side).
 The border problems between both countries were definitively resolved with the signing of the Arias-Calderón treaty in 1941.

 On the 18 March, at the port of Pedregal near David, the last carriage on a train broke loose from the other carriages, and fell down the side of an adjacent hill before plunging into an estuary.
 There were passengers on board the carriage as well as a number of crates of ammunition.
 Four people were killed and several more were injured in the accident.
 The dead included Colonel Tomas Armuelles, Colonel Benjamin Zurita, Captain Arcadio Porto and Adjutant Francisco Duran, who all drowned when they were pinned down by fallen ammunition crates.
 The injured included Colonel A.R.
 Lamb and a Captain Yebras.